 7. ENSAR2 projects: the ‘group leader’ of a workshop supported by ENSAR2 or STRONG2020 should fill out a questionnaire to be submitted to the European Commission and provide to ECT* a brief report within two weeks after the end of the workshop.
 This report should contain two paragraphs, of maximum of ten lines each, summarizing the objectives and the achievements of the project.
 The questionnaire can be found under: https://ec.europa.eu/eusurvey/runner/791e56b4-18f9-0ab5-78e8-c9e2b9dc59ec .
 The secretary in charge of the workshop will send you an email with instructions on how to fill out the questionnaire.

 ECT* does not particularly encourage the publishing of workshop proceedings.
 However, if the organizers, in agreement with the speakers, deem it useful for their own field of research to publish workshop proceedings, they should contact the ECT* Director at an early stage of the preparation of the workshop.

 Preparation of the workshop budget

 The ECT* contribution to the budget is currently limited to 6000 € / per workshop.
-Some workshops, however, might have additional funds in case they are eligible within the EU project ENSAR2 or support from EMMI.
+Some workshops, however, might have additional funds in case they are eligible within the EU project ENSAR2, STRONG 2020 or support from EMMI.

-There are six possible support categories for participants:
+There are four possible support categories for participants:

 - Organizers of a workshop can be supported up to 100%: the accommodation and all the meals provided during the workshop program are covered by ECT*;